 Page Summary.
 Risk Factors.
 Special Note Regarding Forward-Looking Statements.
 Use of Proceeds.
 Dividend Policy.
 Price Range of Common Stock Capitalization.
 Selected Consolidated Financial Data.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.
 1 7 14 15 15 16 17 18 Page Business Management.
-Certain Relationships and Related Transactions Principal Shareholders Description of Capital Stock.
-Shares Eligible for Future Sale Underwriting.
-Legal Matters.
-Experts Experts Where You Can Find Additional Information about CIRCOR 45 57 60 63 68 68 71
+Certain Relationships and Related Transactions.
+Principal Shareholders Description of Capital Stock.
+Shares Eligible for Future Sale.
+Underwriting.
+Legal Matters. .
+45 .
+57 .
+60 .
+63 .
+68 .
+69

 You should rely only on the information contained in this prospectus.
 We have not authorized anyone to provide you with information different from that contained in this prospectus.
 We are offering to sell, and seeking offers to buy, shares of common stock only in jurisdictions where offers and sales are permitted.
 You should assume that the information in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of common stock.
+This preliminary prospectus is subject to completion prior to this offering.